BlazingRenderer/BRender/README.md

 These are copied straight out of the Croc source tree.

-A sample CMake project and two BRender tools (`mkranges` and `mkshades`) have been provided to demonstrate usage of the engine.
+A sample CMake project, two BRender tools (`mkranges` and `mkshades`), and the OS/2 Robot example application have been provided to demonstrate usage of the engine.

 Enjoy!